In this project I designed a mobile application for my current hair salon.

 Finally, I wanted to showcase the main menu of the app which is key to it being easy to use.
 The main menu consists of five categories for the user to easily access important information like who the Stylists are and what they do as well as the different services offered and their price points.

 For finding the right design for this app I started with inspiration from the red, white, and blue theme of the barber shop pole.
 Despite being called “The Shop”, however, I soon realized the barber shop image was not the right fit.
 I needed my design to be more inclusive.
 Next I tried using tools as a background, but eventually decided it was too cluttered.

 My final design was inspired by an image I found on Stocksy (shown right) of cutting hair.
 I used the image for the background of the login page of my application as a central element for the design.

 I created a styleguide from the common components I used with select colors for actionable items and key elements.

 If I were to continue to build on this project I would be interested in doing a competitor analysis to make this app more, well, competitive.
 By looking at how nearby salons in the local area market themselves and their services and I could make sure The Shop app would have the right pricing and services to challenge its competitors.

-In addition I would be interested in getting the opinion of people that currently go to the Shop about using a mobile application to see how receptive people would be of my designs so conducting a survey or even a usability test would give me more insight on how receptive people would be of the application.
+In addition I would be interested in conducting a survey or even a usability test using current customers of The Shop to give me more insight on how receptive people would be of the application.